Trekking in Sikkim Darjeeling

 Take a Day Hike

-From Gokyo Village, take a day hike along the Gokyo valley floor and discover the sacred 4th. and the 5th.
+Once in the Gokyo Valley, take a day hike along the valley floor and discover the sacred 4th and the 5th.
 Gokyo lakes.
 Altogether, there are six lakes, and these are the highest freshwater lakes in the world.

 Looking down into the Gokyo Valley from Rinzula Pass with Alain Geoffrey Bates & Debbie on 26th.November 2023